usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-oas/step3/info.md

 </details>

-### Access petshop API via USP Core WAAP
+### Access petstore API via USP Core WAAP

-We changed the port forwarding accordingly that the traffic to the petshop API is now routed **via USP Core WAAP**.
+We changed the port forwarding accordingly that the traffic to the petstore API is now routed **via USP Core WAAP**.
 Next let's again query a pet in an incorrect format as we did already before:

 ```shell
 curl -sv http://localhost/api/pet/cat1